CrazySquirrel/CSTiles/README.md

 * autoMove - The flag determines whether you are allowed to rearrange the tile to fill the spaces.
 * autoClone - The flag determines whether to allow to clone tile to fill the spaces.
 * animate - Object flags define the animation.
-	* zoom - The flag allows or prohibits the animation of images when hovered.
-	* share - The flag allows or prohibits the animation shered block when when hovered.
+* margin - Margin between tiles.
-* adaptivGridSize - Object with mesh sizes under adaptive resolution.
+* adaptivSize - Object with mesh sizes under adaptive resolution.
 					As keys uses the names adaptive resolution, and the values in type are a gridSize.
 * adaptivMedia - The object with adaptive media queries.
 				 As keys are adaptive permissions.
 * shareTile - The flag determines whether to allow share of tiles.
+[Requered CSShare].
 * shareTypes - An array with the names of views share.
 			   May include the following values.
 			   ["facebook","twitter","vkontakte","odnoklassniki","google","yahoo","misterwong","moimir","friendfeed","yandex","webmoney","vkrugu","juick","pinterest","myspace","googlebookmark","stumbleupon","instapaper","email","springpad","print","linkedin","readability","pinme","surfingbird","webdiscover","memori","livejournal","blogger","liveinternet","evernote","bobrdobr","moemesto","formspring","yazakladki","moikrug","bookmark","digg","tumblr","delicious"]